Fast and Easy Gluten Free Gravy

 Sprinkle with cinnamon and nutmeg.
 Cook for 2-3 more minutes, stirring frequently.
 A light syrup will form in the pan.

-I love this diet friendly treat as a standalone side or as a topping for other other fall veggies, like my Apple Walnut Butternut Squash.
+I love this diet friendly treat as a standalone side or as a topping for other fall veggies, like my Apple Walnut Butternut Squash.

 Print This Post Print This Post